Canicross is a great sport for runners. It is an extension of trail running for many people and has the benefit of including your dog, or dogs.

 The aim of the bungee, which is an elasticated line, is to act as a kind of shock absorber between you and your dog.

 To start doing canicross, the recommendation is that your dog is fully grown and at least 12 months old.
-There is no upper age limit so long as your pet is fit and healthy.
+There is no upper age limit as long as your pet is fit and healthy.

 Make sure your dog has fun when doing canicross runs and races and build up to participating in the activity.
 Canicross is great for owner and pet bonding, as well as helping to socialise your dog.
 It also has fitness benefits for both of you.